pyscaffold/pyscaffold/docs/install.rst

-If you run commands like ``python setup.py test`` and ``python setup.py docs`` within your project, some additional requirements like py.test will be installed automatically.
-This is quite comfortable on the one hand but will also pollute your project with a lot of *egg*-folders.
+If you run commands like ``python setup.py test`` and ``python setup.py docs`` within your project, some additional requirements like py.test will be installed automatically as *egg*-files inside the ``.eggs`` folder.
+This is quite comfortable but can be confusing because these packages won't be available to other packages inside your virtual environment.
 In order to avoid this just install following packages inside your virtual environment before you run *setup.py* commands like *doc* and *test*:

 * `Sphinx <http://sphinx-doc.org/>`_
 * `py.test <http://pytest.org/>`_